Propagating Pothos plants is definitely one of the simpler plants and you can create plenty of new plants from just a short vine cutting.

 There are 3 types of rooting hormone you can choose from: powder, liquid or gel.
 Gel and liquid forms are the best ones to use when propagating in water first and powder will simply dissolve off the cutting in the water and won’t have a very strong effect.

 It’s important that you are able to identify the different parts of the plant so you know where to make the cut on your plant.
 A node is where the vine and leaf joints meet.
 On Pothos plants you will often see very small aerial roots or stubs growing out from the more mature nodes.
 If there isn’t a root there yet, you may feel a little bump in the vine which indicates a node.

 Can I propagate a Pothos from a single leaf?

-Unfortunately, as with a lot of houseplants, you aren’t able to propagate a Pothos plant just by using a leaf.
+Unfortunately, you can’t just use a single Pothos leaf.
 There needs to be at least one node on each cutting as this is where the root system will start growing from.
 If you do try to propagate a single leaf, it will probably stay alive for a week or two before wilting and dying out very quickly.